remp2020/remp/Beam/README.md

 ##### POST `api/articles/top`

 Beam admin provides statistics about article performance.
 This endpoint return top articles by pageviews.
-You can filter articles by section and time of pageview.
+You can filter articles by content type, sections, authors, tags or tag categories.

 ##### *Headers:*